toyess-37/Technothlon-Trading-Game/README.md

 ### Auction Segment

 A real-time multiplayer zoo auction game built with Flask, SocketIO, and modern web technologies.
 Players bid on animals to build their zoos while an admin manages auction rounds.
-The live website can be found at https://web-production-dafc.up.railway.app/.

 #### Key Features

 - **Real-time Multiplayer**: Up to 25 players can participate simultaneously